PriyanshuCoder007/DicesRoller-Game/README.md

 ● If you keep rolling again,<br>
 ● you accumulate points to add to your bank but if you get a Pig-Out, then all your points accumulated this turn are nullified.

+## Responsiveness

+The app is built with Bootstrap, which helps make it work well on different devices like phones, tablets, and computers.
+This means the layout and buttons will adjust to fit the screen size you're using.

 ## Technologies Used
 ● HTML<br>
 ● CSS<br>